wp-plugins/enhanced-media-library/readme.txt

 * Update: Better term sorting in Media Uploader
 * Update: Minor code improvements
-* Fix: Fixed the bug with non-media taxonomies' sorting in Media Library [Support Request](http://wordpress.org/support/topic/filter-in-media-not-working-properly)
+* Fix: Fixed the bug with sorting of post categories and tags in Media Library

 = 1.0.2 =